USS Beckham: History

 Beckham sailed for Okinawa with task unit TU 78.12.5 on 13 September and dropped anchor off Hagushi on the 15th.
 The following morning, she put to sea to ride out a typhoon.
 Beckham fought her way out of the western anchorage through storm conditions, with torrential rains drastically limiting her visibility.
 She and her colleagues also encountered difficulties worse than the typhoon—stray mines not yet swept.
 The ship next to her struck a mine and had to be towed to port on the 18th after the storm had abated.
 Beckham again dropped anchor off Hagushi that day.

 The attack transport got underway for the Philippines on 22 September and reached Guiuan Roadstead, off Samar, on the 25th.
 Underway again on 5 October, Beckham skirted another typhoon on the 7th.
 During her voyage she sighted six floating mines which USS Tinsman (DE-589) destroyed.
 At night, Beckham used her searchlights to spot drifting ordnance.
 The similarities between mines and the many large, rust-colored jellyfish which floated just below the surface of the water taxed her lookouts.

-Anchoring in the Gulf of Pohai, China, on 14 October, Beckham discharged passengers and cargo for Tientsin before proceeding to the Shantung Peninsula.
-She disembarked the remainder of her passengers and unloaded cargo at Tsingtao before sailing on the 27th.
+Anchoring in the Gulf of Bohai, China, on 14 October, Beckham discharged passengers and cargo for Tianjin before proceeding to the Shandong Peninsula.
+She disembarked the remainder of her passengers and unloaded cargo at Qingdao before sailing on the 27th.
 Beckham arrived at Manila on the morning of 3 November and sailed for San Francisco on the 6th with 1,970 passengers, a capacity load of military humanity that spilled into the cargo holds and onto the decks.
 Beckham refueled at Midway Island and entered the Golden Gate on 26 November.
 The attack transport then sailed for Hunters' Point for "minor repairs and reconditioning of underwater hull", repairs that continued into December.

 Beckham then moved to San Francisco whence she transported veterans to San Pedro, California, for further routing to Separation Centers.
 Beckham got underway for the Philippines on 13 December.
 After brief stops at Midway and Saipan, the ship reached San Pedro Bay, Leyte, on 2 January 1946.
 Departing Samar on 7 January with another full load of returnees, she reached Seattle on the 26th.
 Troop disembarkation and brief repairs preceded the ship's sailing on 8 February for San Francisco.
 Reaching there on the 10th, Beckham then shifted to San Pedro, California, four days later.